ApxllxCartxr/picabord_web/docs/RPI_DEPLOYMENT.md

 This guide shows how to build, push, and run the PICABORD Next.js app on Raspberry Pi devices.

 ## Overview
-The repository provides a multi-arch Dockerfile and GitHub Actions workflow to build and publish images for arm64 and armv7 (legacy Pi models) as well as amd64.
+The repository provides a multi-arch Dockerfile and GitHub Actions workflow to build and publish images for arm64 and amd64.
 The images are pushed to GitHub Container Registry (GHCR) by the CI workflow.
+If you need armv7 (legacy Pi models), you can build it locally or add a CI job to your workflow to produce that artifact manually.

 ## Local Build & Test
 You can build the multi-arch image locally using Docker Buildx and QEMU: